 At the end of the day, though, I am lucky that I live in a country where someone such as myself, a woman and a minority, can start a business and be successful.
 For that I am thankful.
 How about you: what are you proud of this Independence Day?
 Tag us @bz_furfur and, as always, stay unique.

-The post The American Dream appeared first on BZ FurFur.
+The post The American Dream appeared first on Burning with Purpose.

 ]]>